Banner

 Willie Shaw Willie George Shaw

-Willie George Shaw was released on January 19, 2021, after nearly six years in prison.
+Willie George Shaw was exonerated and released on Jan.
+19, 2021, after nearly six years in prison.

 Ronnie Long and Jamie Lau Ronnie Long